sdiehl/typechecker-zoo/docs/src/system-f-omega/code-generation.md

 **Error Handling**: When the heap is exhausted, the runtime writes an error message directly to stderr using the POSIX `write` system call and terminates the program.
 The panic handler similarly ensures clean termination if any runtime invariant is violated.

-**Operating System Interface**: The runtime uses direct FFI (Foreign Function Interface) calls to libc for its interactions with the operating system.
+**Operating System Interface**: The runtime uses direct foreign function interface calls to libc for its interactions with the operating system.
 This includes `printf` for formatted output, `write` for error messages, and `exit` for program termination.
-By using these standard C library functions, our runtime remains portable across any POSIX-compliant system.

 The `no_std` and `no_main` attributes tell Rust not to include its standard library or generate a main function, keeping the runtime minimal.
 The entire runtime compiles to a small object file that gets linked with our generated code.
 During the build process, `build.rs` invokes the Rust compiler directly: